- Douglas Robertson

 Edinburgh-based poet and prose writer Dilys Rose is renowned for her masterly short stories, which have brought comparisons with Katherine Mansfield.

-The second of her three collections to date is War Dolls (1998).
+Her second collection is War Dolls (1998).
 These stories are more serious in their situations, sometimes brutal.
 In ‘Rope’, a teenage boy is humiliated by his father’s insistence on him learning to control a pair of ‘muscle-bound, rock-skulled dogs with boiled red eyes and drooling jaws’.
 A different kind of emotional tyranny is observed in the relationship between Belle, a fading Blues singer, and her exploitative manager, for whom ‘happiness is no more than relief from pain’ (‘A Living Legend’).
 Certain tales proceed from chance encounters, whose exchanges reveal inner pain.
 ‘After the Gun’, for instance, brings together a woman sheltering from the rain with a man whose face, we learn, has been disfigured after a suicide attempt.
 Their conversation steers haltingly around this, until near the end: ‘His mouth twists into a hideous approximation of a smile. – You want to know about this?’

 ‘A Natural Condition’ concerns a heavily pregnant woman meeting ‘a big kid’ at a swimming pool: ‘- What is it?
 He was eyeing the bump like some kind of poisonous toadstool’.
 They meet again while waiting for a bus, then he shows just how troubled he is, an incident shocking in its casualness.
 In ‘Why Do the Hands Not Weep?’, powerful emotion underpins the awkward conversation about ‘life after death’ between a businessman and the woman he insists on buying a drink for.
 It turns out that he is mourning his son, killed when a stag hit his car.
 The story ends thus: ‘Kurt’s fingers are laced together like a cradle, or a net in which he has landed too heavy a catch’.